 Best Fundraisers for Schools

-School fundraisers not only raise much needed funds, but have the capacity to provide students with leadership roles and learning opportunities.
+The best school fundraisers not only raise much needed funds, but have the capacity to provide students with leadership roles and learning opportunities.
 Valuable life skills are taught through hands-on learning experiences including marketing and advertising, team work and competition, managing a fundraising campaign and a fundraising website.

 These 40 school fundraising ideas can be used by Parent Teacher Organizations, Student Councils, Service Groups, school clubs, sport teams, and more.
-So don’t just settle for the cookie dough fundraiser for your school this year, we’ve provided inspiration below for the best school fundraising ideas at all levels of education.
+So don’t just settle for the cookie dough fundraiser for your school this year, we’ve provided inspiration below for the best school fundraisers at all levels of education.

 Our Favorite Fundraisers for Schools

 School fundraising campaigns and Parent Teacher Organizations (PTOs) can have great fundraising success with Color Run Fundraisers.
 Splashes of vivacious hues of color powders being thrown throughout a walkathon or Fun Run is just one of the magical ingredients that make a color run fundraiser successful.
 The paint is safe for all ages, and everyone will remember the day.
 Add an after party to bring the community together and offer event sponsors an opportunity to showcase their products and offer samples.

 Fundraising for education through literacy can be accomplished through a School Literacy Festival.
 Create a fun afternoon and raise money for school programs by holding readings of classic literature, poetry, and short stories by students.
 Teachers can host story times and art projects for younger children.
 Create writing competitions and award prizes to your winners.
 Celebrate literacy with your students!